alhrd13/Y25_streetnameLinks/README.md

 ```
 ml/ml_training.py
 ```
-If you want to calculate the results of the approach on OSM, you can generate a file with all candidates for streets in Bremen or North Rhine-Westfalia using the following command.
-Alternatively, you can use your own file from a different region.
+(optional) If you want to calculate the results of the approach on OSM:
+- you can generate a file with all candidates for streets in Bremen or North Rhine-Westfalia using the following command
+- Alternatively, you can use your own file from a different region.
 ```
 street_candidates.py [ bremen | nrw | file ]
 ```

 You can then predict the most likely person from the aforementioned candidates for each street.
 ```
 predict.py [bremen | nrw | file]